dujingning/dujingning.github.io/index.md

 `Asynchronous I/O` is defined by the `POSIX` specification, and various differences in the real-time functions that appeared in the various standards which came together to form the current `POSIX` specification have been reconciled.

-These functions work by telling the kernel to start the operation and to notify us when the entire operation (including the copy of the data from the kernel to our buffer) is complete. `The main difference between this model and the `signal-driven I/O` model is that with `signal-driven I/O`, the kernel tells us when an I/O operation can be initiated, but with `asynchronous I/O`, the kernel tells us when an I/O operation is complete.` See the figure below for example:
+These functions work by telling the kernel to start the operation and to notify us when the entire operation (including the copy of the data from the kernel to our buffer) is complete. `The main difference between this model and the signal-driven I/O model is that with signal-driven I/O, the kernel tells us when an I/O operation can be initiated, but with asynchronous I/O, the kernel tells us when an I/O operation is complete.` See the figure below for example:

 [Comparing to the blocking I/O model图解](https://cdn-ossd.zipjpg.com/free/b3925a28006fbcce5585e2690b5841e3_2_1_photo.png)